one-zero-eight/events/README.md

 ## About

 This is the API for events service in InNoHassle ecosystem.
+Lets...

 ### Features